tendermint/tendermint/docs/rfc/rfc-015-abci++-tx-mutation.md

 Malicious nodes will be granted a new vector for censoring transactions.
 There is no guarantee that a replaced transactions is actually executed at all.
 A malicious node could censor a transaction by simply listing it as replaced.
-Honest nodes, seeing the replacement would flush the transaction from their mempool and not execute or propose it it in later blocks.
+Honest nodes seeing the replacement would flush the transaction from their mempool and not execute or propose it it in later blocks.

 ### Transaction tracking implementations